diggahdee/diggahdee.github.io/_posts/2021-12-04-love-jesus-follow-god.md

 author: unknown
 ---

-# Love Jesus, Follow God.
-## Where does the Bible say to love Jesus and follow God?

 A few weeks ago over Thanksgiving holiday i was blessed by two events.
 The first, on the days (yes multiple) leading up to Thanksgiving i was blessed with a love debate on "What is the trinity", coming up on my live tiktok feed.
 (NOTE: While i enjoy Christian content creators as well as hearing other people perspective, I do not encourage anyone to seek biblical truth from social media... challenge it all in the word).
 Sorry for the disclaimer now back to the message.
 This debate went on for 3 days and seceral hours with the debate while respectful gerring heated and or talking im circles night after night.

 Next i was blessed this year with family time over Thanksgiving where i waw able to bring up the subject, and like on the love debate i saw a lot of the same response.
 A stong conviction on how each felt, but no simple statement an elevator speach that i could take away and share with others.
 I say all this to say this thought has been plaguing me for days...
 Uh well i guess weeks now.